On the Nash Stability in the Hedonic Coalition Formation Games: The Nash-stable Core

 \subsection{Additively Separable and Symmetric Utility Case}

-We now turn out to the case of separable and symmetric utility case.
-Consider eq. (\ref{eq:additivelyseparable}) meaning that player $i$ gains $v_i(j)$ from player $j$ in any coalition.
+We now focus on the case of separable and symmetric utilities.
+Consider equation (\ref{eq:additivelyseparable}) meaning that player $i$ gains $v_i(j)$ from player $j$ in any coalition.
 In case of symmetry, $v_i(j)=v_j(i)=v(i,j)$ such that $v(i,i)=0$.
 Further, we denote as $\phi_i^S = u(i) + \sum_{j\in S} v(i,j)$ the utility that player $i$ gains in coalition $S$.
 Then, the sum of allocated utilities in coalition $S$ is given by

-Let us point out that $\sum_{i,j\in S} v(i,j) = 2\sum_{i,j\in S:j>i} v(i,j)$ (for example, $S=(1,2,3)$, $\sum_{i,j\in S} v(i,j) = 2[v(1,2) + v(1,3) + v(2,3)]$ ).
+Let us point out that $\sum_{i,j\in S} v(i,j) = 2\sum_{i,j\in S:j>i} v(i,j)$ (for example, $S=(1,2,3)$, $\sum_{i,j\in S} v(i,j) = 2[v(1,2) + v(1,3) + v(2,3)]$).
 Therefore, the following determines the existence of additively separable and symmetric preferences when the utility function $u$ is allocated to the players: